sdbs-uni-p/minihive-docker/README.md

 ```

-Note that the SSH server, as well as the other services of Hadoop, HDFS, Hive, and Spark may take a few seconds to start.
-Wait a few seconds after you log in.
+Note that the SSH server, as well as the other services of Hadoop, HDFS, Hive, and Spark may take a few seconds to start (about 10-30 seconds depending of your machine).
+So, wait a few seconds after you log in for the first time.
 If all services are running, then the command below should return **9**.

 ```console
 minihive@291614e93438:~$ ps xa | grep java | wc